StrongMind/culture/tech_sessions/cohorts/topics/user_stories.md

 The Definition of Done is an agreed-upon set of items that must be completed before any user story can be considered complete.

-The difference between acceptance criteria is that this would apply to *all* user stories.
+The difference between the Definition of Done and acceptance criteria is that this would apply to *all* user stories.

-1. Boundaries
+1. Boundaries / Constraints
 2. Getting to Acceptance
 3. What's Needed

 ## Focus on Value

 A user story should articulate how a piece of work will deliver a particular value back to the customer

 1. Customer Value
 2. Simplicity
-3. Full Slice
+3. (Full) Vertical Slice

 ##  Think Holistically

 1. Current System